codegram/gram/Readme.md

     $ gram gem create my_gem

-By default, the new gem will be using Minitest & Mocha.
+By default, the new gem will be using Minitest/Spec & Mocha.
 If you prefer RSpec:

     $ gram gem create my_gem --rspec